 I find this style allows me great freedom to tweak a synth’s various parameters, play with effects to create new sounds, and create emotional soundscapes that are pleasing to my ear and which take me (and hopefully, the listener) on an emotional journey through electronic music.

-My albums are available online on Google Play, iTunes, Amazon, Bandcamp and various other digital music distribution sites.
+My albums are available online on Spotify, iTunes, Youtube Music, Amazon, Bandcamp and various other digital music distribution sites.

 I’ve always had an interest in electronic music (particularly ambient, chillout, IDM [intelligent dance music] and space music) since a young age, which eventually developed into a deep interest in hardware synths and subtractive synthesis in general.